 Memorial Bridge

 Now, the bridge wasn’t in my plan.
-My plan was to walk straight to the stepping stones.
+My plan was to walk straight to the stepping stones to cross over the River Mole.
 Except I took a wrong turn.
-If you want to go to the stones, take the right trail from the car park.
+If you want to go to the stepping stones, take the right trail from the car park.
 I took the left:

 These trails meet later on so both will take you where you need to be.
 I ended up being quite happy with this mistake.
 The bridge was quite nice and featured a rope swing.
 Plus I could just catch the stepping stones on the walk back.

 Across the bridge (if you went this way) continue following the main trail straight.
-You will pass the junction which leads back to the stepping stones (this is where you go for the walk back).
+This will lead you to a junction, with the right turn taking you to the stepping stones (this is where you go for the walk back).
+For now, follow the trail left which will lead you to Box Hill, or rather, those nasty steps your need to walk up.

 After a short while through the woods, you will reach the first of the steps.
 From here, you simply go up.
 The steps will end and you will think it’s over but then set steps return, getting steeper in the process.
 This little game goes on for a while.
 You will be walking uphill for a lot longer than you expected (well maybe not now that I have told you).